thecasualcoder/tztail/README.md

 ## Features

-- It reads from _STDIN_ as of now.
 - Supports few standard formats with which auto detection is done when parsing logs.
 - Supports specifying custom format for parsing in case it is a non-standard format.
 See [here](https://docs.rs/chrono/0.4.6/chrono/format/strftime/index.html#specifiers) for formats.